 The blog hasn’t been updated since 2017.

-If you reach out and offer to update the blog, talk about getting their website onto the first page of Google and the benefits this brings.
+You can reach out and offer to update the blog, and talk about getting their website onto the first page of Google and the benefits this brings.

 3. Follow and Connect with Dream Clients on LinkedIn

 LinkedIn is full of CEOs, successful business owners, entrepreneurs and everyone in between.